-CLOTHS AND CASIMERES.
-BROAD CLOTIIS, and Summer Cloths, Blue, Black, and Fancy Casimeres, with a general assortment of Tailors' Trimmings, just ceive and for sale by ne year.
-The following gentlemen are appointed Managers of said election, R. C. Davis, H. M. Tom linson, and G. W. Duvalt Esqs.
-FELIX LONG, Clerk.
+ROAD CLOTHS, and Summer Cloths, Blue, Black, and Fancy Cosimeres, with a general assortment of Tailors' Trimmings, just eceive and for sale by

 D. MALLOY.

 February 20th, 1842.
 ELECTION NOTICE.

-A N Election will be held in the Town Hall the first Monday in March (the 4th inst.) for an Intendan; and four Wardens to serve for
+N Election will be held in the Town Hall the first Monday in March (the 4th inst.) for an Intendan; and four Wardens to serve for The following gentlemen are appointed Managers of said election, R. C. Davis, H. M. Tomlinson, and G. W. Davall Esqs.

+FELIX LONG, Clerk.
 Feb 20, 843.

 STATE OF SOUTH CAROLINA.
 CHESTERFIELD DISTRICT.
-STEPHEN JORDAN made suit to me to grant him Letters of Administration of the dan, deceased, of said District.
+STEPHEN JORDAN made suit to me to grant him Letters of Administration of the Estate and effects which were of Abner Jordan, deceased, of said District.

-These are to cite all the kindred and crediors of the said deceased, that they be, and appear before me in the Court of Ordinary, to be held at Chesterfield Court House, on Sacause why the said adminisuration should not be granted.
+These are to cite all the kindred and creditors of the said deceased, that they be, and appear before me in the Court of Ordinary, to be held at Chesterfield Court House, on Saturday the fourth day of March next, to show cause why the said administration should not be granted.
 Given under my hand and seal the 18th January, 1843.

 T. BRYAN, O. C. D. Feb., 21.
-1843 15 21 COMMISSIONERS' SALE OF LAND AND NEGROES.
+1843 COMMISSIONERS' SALE OF

+LAND AND NEGROES.

 Lewis J. Coward, vs. Alex.
 Gregg and others.
-DURSUANT to a decrectal order of the Court of Equity for Cheraw District, I will sell to the highest bidder at Marlborough Court House, on the second Monday in Merch next between the hours of 11 and 3 o'clock, all the lands belonging to the Estate of James Coward. late of Marlborough District, deceased, f.r division amongst the heirs at law.
+DURSUANT to a decreetal order of the Court of Equity for Cheraw District, I will sell to the highest bidder at Marlborough Court House, on the second Monday in March next between the hours of 11 and 3 o'clock, all the lands belonging to the Estate of James Coward.